UniversalDependencies/docs/_es/aux.md

 An auxiliary of a clause is a non-main verb of the clause, e.g., a modal auxiliary, or a form of "estar", "ser" or "haber" in a periphrastic tense.

-Spanish modal auxiliaries include ():
+Spanish modal auxiliaries include (Butt and Benjamin, 2013):

 - poder
 - saber